plaisirgs/test-cli/README.md

     $ gem install test-cli

+## Usage

+To interact with the CLI type in 'bin/run' in the terminal.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/plaisirgs/test-cli.
 This project is intended to be a safe, welcoming space for collaboration, and contributors.